 A limitation of this specification is that it does not include peer effects.
 This modelling choice guarantees numerical tractability and uniqueness of the equilibrium.
 A second reason for this restriction is that the identification of peer effects poses additional demands on the data which are not clearly met by the dataset (Manski 1993).
-For similar reasons, the only other existing models of the Chilean market for education equally abstract from peer effects (Urquiola and Verhoogen 2009, Neilson 2017).
+For similar reasons, existing models of the Chilean market for education equally abstract from peer effects (Urquiola and Verhoogen 2009, Neilson 2017).
 On the other hand, most studies of school choice that allow for peer effects abstract from teacher labor supply (see Altonji, Huang, and Taber (2015) and Epple and Romano (2008) for a structural approach and Dills (2005) for a non-structural one), and most studies of teacher labor supply abstract from parental school choice and peer effects.
-Because there currently does not exist a modelling framework that simultaneously studies parental school choice, teacher supply and private school pricing with peer effects, the model presented here could be seen as a reasonable first step.
-Future studies could build on it to include peer effects.
+Because there currently does not exist a modelling